Tesseractic honeycomb: Constructions

 There are many different Wythoff constructions of this honeycomb.
 The most symmetric form is regular, with Schläfli symbol {4,3,3,4}.
 Another form has two alternating tesseract facets (like a checkerboard) with Schläfli symbol {4,3,31,1}.
 The lowest symmetry Wythoff construction has 16 types of facets around each vertex and a prismatic product Schläfli symbol {∞}4.
 One can be made by stericating another.

 Related polytopes and tessellations

 The 24-cell honeycomb is similar, but in addition to the vertices at integers (i,j,k,l), it has vertices at half integers (i+1/2,j+1/2,k+1/2,l+1/2) of odd integers only.
 It is a half-filled body centered cubic (a checkerboard in which the red 4-cubes have a central vertex but the black 4-cubes do not).

 The tesseract can make a regular tessellation of the 4-sphere, with three tesseracts per face, with Schläfli symbol {4,3,3,3}, called an order-3 tesseractic honeycomb.
 It is topologically equivalent to the regular polytope penteract in 5-space.

 The tesseract can make a regular tessellation of 4-dimensional hyperbolic space, with 5 tesseracts around each face, with Schläfli symbol {4,3,3,5}, called an order-5 tesseractic honeycomb.

+The Ammann–Beenker tiling is an aperiodic tiling in 2 dimensions obtained by cut-and-project on the tesseractic honeycomb along an eightfold rotational axis of symmetry.